oss-generic/process/codingStandards/CodingStandard-Css.md

 ### Order of Attributes

 * Alphabetize the attributes, disregarding any browser prefix.<br>
-  All browser prefixed versions of an attribute must be written together.
+  All browser-prefixed versions of an attribute must be written together.

   > Rationale: It makes it easier to locate attributes in a css file.